 App Previews now AUTOPLAY…

-This is one of the most exciting changes with iOS 11: App Previews mute autoplay in loop!
+This is one of the most exciting changes with iOS 11: App Preview videos autoplay in mute, in loop!

 That’s pretty big.

 Before, potential users of your app had to willingly tap on the play button placed above the poster frame.

 Storemaven has an interesting take on the 2 types of App Store visitors:

 - The decisive visitors: decision to download or not based on 1st impression

 - The exploring visitors: explore further the app store listing before making decision to download